Meteorite: Falls

 Most meteorite falls are collected on the basis of eyewitness accounts of the fireball or the impact of the object on the ground, or both.
 Therefore, despite the fact that meteorites fall with virtually equal probability everywhere on Earth, verified meteorite falls tend to be concentrated in areas with higher human population densities such as Europe, Japan, and northern India.

 A small number of meteorite falls have been observed with automated cameras and recovered following calculation of the impact point.
-The first of these was the Přibram meteorite, which fell in Czechoslovakia (now the Czech Republic) in 1959.
+The first of these was the Příbram meteorite, which fell in Czechoslovakia (now the Czech Republic) in 1959.
 In this case, two cameras used to photograph meteors captured images of the fireball.
 The images were used both to determine the location of the stones on the ground and, more significantly, to calculate for the first time an accurate orbit for a recovered meteorite.

-Following the Pribram fall, other nations established automated observing programs aimed at studying infalling meteorites.
+Following the Příbram fall, other nations established automated observing programs aimed at studying infalling meteorites.
 One of these was the Prairie Network, operated by the Smithsonian Astrophysical Observatory from 1963 to 1975 in the midwestern US.
 This program also observed a meteorite fall, the Lost City chondrite, allowing its recovery and a calculation of its orbit.
 Another program in Canada, the Meteorite Observation and Recovery Project, ran from 1971 to 1985.
 It too recovered a single meteorite, Innisfree, in 1977.
-Finally, observations by the European Fireball Network, a descendant of the original Czech program that recovered Pribram, led to the discovery and orbit calculations for the Neuschwanstein meteorite in 2002.
+Finally, observations by the European Fireball Network, a descendant of the original Czech program that recovered Příbram, led to the discovery and orbit calculations for the Neuschwanstein meteorite in 2002.
 NASA has an automated system that detects meteors and calculates the orbit, magnitude, ground track, and other parameters over the southeast USA, which often detects a number of events each night.